Opentrons/otone_docs/Choose_Edit.md

 Basic Parameters:

-* Sources and targets are defined by, first, the name you gave them in the deck section, and, second, a well location within that piece of labware.
+* **Sources and targets** are defined by, first, the name you gave them in the deck section, and, second, a well location within that piece of labware.
-* Volume (in uL) indicates how much liquid should be transfered in that instruction.
+* **Volume** (in uL) indicates how much liquid should be transfered in that instruction.

 Advanced Parameters:

-* The **tip-offset** is how far (in mm) below / above the saved point the liquid should be dispensed.
-A negative number (like the -2 seen below) indicates below the saved calibration point, whereas a positive is above the calibrated point.
+* The **tip-offset** is how far (in mm) above of below the saved point to dispense the liquid.
+A negative number (like the -2 seen below) indicates a distance below the saved calibration point, whereas a positive number indicates a distance above the calibrated point.
-* The delay indicates how long (in milli-seconds) the robot will wait at the bottom of the dispense, with the plunger fully pushed, before starting back up the Z-axis.
+* The **delay** indicates how long (in milli-seconds) the robot will wait at the bottom of the dispense, with the plunger fully pushed, before starting back up the Z-axis.
 * When **tip-touch** is set to 'True' the robot will do a four point movement after a liquid dispense, touching the tip to four sides of the well so that every last drop of liquid goes in.
 * When **blow-out** is set to true, the robot will push the pipette plunger further than the 'bottom' position, all the way to the 'blow-out' position.
 * When **extra-pull** is set to true, the robot will pull up slightly more liquid than specified in the transfer command, and keep that extra volume in the tip after dispensing the correct ammount (the extra liquid gets thrown in the trash with the used tip).
 This increases the accuracy of the transfer volumes, but uses extra reagent.
+Note that, in the example below, the 'blow-out' and 'extra pull' are both set to 'true' so the extra-pull volume will be dispensed into the well along with the desired ammount.

 ![Expanded Instruction Command] (img/Choose_Protocol/Editor_Instructions_2.png)

+#### Save OT-Protocol Document

+After you have created all the instructions you want, name your protocol, and press 'Save.'
+Your browser will download an OT-Protocol document compiled according to your designs in the Protocol Editor.

+![Name and Save Your Protocol] (img/Choose_Protocol/Editor_Save.jpg)

+Now you're ready to run your protocol!

 ##### Next Step: [Calibrate and Run] (Calibrate_Run.md)